amadeus4dev/developer-guides/guides/getstarted.md

 ![appTesting](../images/apptesting.png)

+> Remember that the API Key and API Secret are for personal use only.
+Do not share them with anyone (even in Testing environment).
+If you are developing a web based application, please make sure your API Key and Secret are stored on backend side.

 The easiest way to start playing with APIs is probably through cURL.
 Let’s see how to request a token and perform our first call.

 To request a new token using the cURL command you need to send a POST request to the following endpoint `/v1/security/oauth2/token` sending your `API Key` and `API Secret` in the body of the request: